Your 2024 Horoscope Is Here & It’s Going To Be Transformative

 Taurus Sun & Rising:

 In 2024 you should find the financial relief you’ve been waiting for.
-The planetary connection between Venus and Mars in Aquarius on February 22, as well as the conjunction between Jupiter and Uranus on April 20 on your sign, offer a chance to elevate your professional status by asking for a raise.
-However, it may not come to fruition until May 23, when Venus and Jupiter link up with your sun sign.
+The planetary connection between Venus and Mars in Aquarius on 22nd February, as well as the conjunction between Jupiter and Uranus on 20th April on your sign, offer a chance to elevate your professional status by asking for a raise.
+However, it may not come to fruition until 23rd May, when Venus and Jupiter link up with your Sun sign.
 Two days later, expansive Jupiter’s entrance into Gemini fattens up your bank account.
-You’ll feel a rush of confidence and luck coming your way during the Venus Star Point in Gemini on June 4.
-You might receive a bonus around that time, so be on your best behavior at work.
+You’ll feel a rush of confidence and luck coming your way during the Venus Star Point in Gemini on 4th June.
+You might receive a bonus around that time, so be on your best behaviour at work.

 Gemini Sun & Rising: